 Fees and contracts for data processing and analysis

 The data BC uses includes highly confidential and sensitive personal patient information as well as reports and analyses which are commercially sensitive.
-The secure management and processing of these data is the responsibility of Northgate Public Services (NPS), acting as the data processor.
+The secure management and processing of these data is the responsibility of NEC, acting as the data processor.

 This separation of duties (between the rapporteurs and data processor) ensures that the people providing the assessment of the performance and safety of an implant cannot be influenced by any financial incentives – thus ensuring and maintaining their clear independence.